GuyTito/interactive-comments-section/README.md

-# Frontend Mentor - Social media dashboard with theme switcher solution
+# # Frontend Mentor - Interactive comments section solution

 A simple interactive comments section where you can create, update, delete and reply to comments.
 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.